 Her work has been presented in Veem House for Performance, Amsterdam: Frascati, Amsterdam; Alkantara Festival, Lisbon; Temps D’Images, Lisbon; Circular Festival, Vila Do Conde; Teatro Municipal do Porto, Porto; Index, Stockholm; far° Festival, Nyon, etc.

-Learn more about Clara Amaral's written MA thesis: The World as a Book: Expanding the Field of Reading and Writing Through a Worldly Feminist Practice
+Learn more about Clara Amaral's written MA thesis (DAI, 2019): The World as a Book: Expanding the Field of Reading and Writing Through a Worldly Feminist Practice